evmts/tevm-monorepo/apps/docs/tutorial/foundry-configuration.md

 # Tutorial

-To learn all the pieces of Evmts we will configure a new project from scratch.
+To learn all the pieces of Tevm we will configure a new project from scratch.
 We only assume basic TypeScript knowledge and knowledge of what a Smart Contract is

 ::: info On this page you will learn